Art-of-HDR-white

 • Example 9G: 1 relevant image, 314 parasitic images

-Optimizing just 1 image path, while suppressing hundreds or even thousands of others is not trivial and requires a deep design and manufacturing process experience.
+Optimizing just one (1) image path while suppressing hundreds or even thousands of others is not trivial and requires deep design and manufacturing process experience.
 Should the application require a consistent performance over a wider wavelength range, as it does for a dual-band (e.g., VIS + 940nm) application, or even across the entire VIS to NIR band in hyperspectral applications, fundamental design decision can have an increased impact.

 It is not difficult to imagine, that the optomechanical design has a large impact on the overall HDR performance as well.
 Rays get reflected and scattered on pretty much any surface, and the design team has to consider every surface and every edge of every item!
-The obvious goal is to reduce or at least minimize as much as possible, all reflections within the boundaries of a project’s cost and timeline considerations, as well as manufacturability!
+The obvious goal is to reduce, or at least minimize, as much as possible, all reflections within the boundaries of a project’s cost, timeline considerations, and manufacturability!

-Customer feedback in form of design reviews, simulations, and tests on lens and camera level, are equally important in guiding design decisions and converging a design, that can meet the performances, commercial, and project timeline targets.
+Customer feedback, in the form of design reviews, simulations, and tests on lens and camera levels, is equally important in guiding design decisions and converging a design that can meet the performance, commercial, and project timeline targets.

 This is especially true when optimizing for stray light, since other than VGI (Veiling Glare Index) and GSF (Glare Spread Function) that are defined in ISO 9358, stray lights such as ghosts, flares, starbursts, spurious images, etc. are not.
 Evaluating stray light performance is somewhat subjective to: